breadcat/blog.minskio.co.uk/content/quotes.md

 >Things won't always be this good

 >This better not awaken anything in me <!-- Dean Pelton -->

+>This engine's a fucking marxist! <!-- everything I don't like is radical left -->

 >This inhuman place makes human monsters <!-- The Shining -->